keithhetrick/web-scraping-with-node/README.md

 # web-scraping-with-node

-## A collection of web scraping projects using Node.js & their corresponding technologies:
+## A collection of web scraping projects using Node.js & their corresponding technologies.

 ### **Formula One Scraper _(Node.js, Cheerio, Node-Fetch, PDFKit)_**